 Indigenous relations and reconciliation

-Provincial parks in British Columbia cover a large part of the province and include many culturally important places for Indigenous Peoples.
-BC Parks recognizes that building and maintaining relationships with Indigenous Peoples has not always been a major driver in park establishment or management, but has more recently become a central part of the work we do.
+Provincial parks in British Columbia cover a large part of the province and include many culturally important places for First Nations .
+BC Parks recognizes that building and maintaining relationships with First Nations has not always been a major driver in park establishment or management.
+More recently, it has become a central part of the work we do.

-BC Parks is working toward true and meaningful collaboration with Indigenous Peoples, informed by respect for their deep and ongoing connections to the land.
-Today, reconciliation is a core principle guiding the work of BC Parks and is a shared responsibility of everyone in the agency.
+We are working toward true and meaningful collaboration with First Nations, informed by respect for their deep and ongoing connections to the land.
+Today, reconciliation is a core principle guiding the work of BC Parks.
+It is a shared responsibility of everyone in our agency.

-BC Parks has been partnering with First Nations communities on hundreds of projects that nurture our common interests in stewardship, management and appreciation of these special places.
-As we continue to renew and strengthen our relationships with Indigenous Peoples, BC Parks will also strive to better integrate Indigenous knowledge, values and interests into parks planning and management as we work together towards a shared future.
+We’ve partnered with First Nations communities on hundreds of projects to nurture our common interests in land stewardship, management, and appreciation.
+We continue to renew and strengthen our relationships with First Nations.
+We strive to better integrate Indigenous knowledge, values, and interests into planning and park management as we work together towards a shared future.

-BC Parks recognizes and affirms the continued exercise of constitutionally protected Aboriginal rights in provincial parks and protected areas, such as: hunting, fishing, gathering, social, and ceremonial activities.
+BC Parks recognizes and affirms the continued exercise of constitutionally protected Aboriginal rights in provincial parks and protected areas.
+These rights include hunting, fishing, gathering, social, and ceremonial activities.

 About Indigenous Peoples in British Columbia

-Did you know there are 35 distinct Indigenous culture/language groups and over 200 First Nations in British Columbia?
-To learn more about First Nations cultures, languages, and practices in BC, as well as more about appropriate terminology and pronunciations, please follow the links below:
+Did you know there are 35 distinct Indigenous culture and language groups, and over 200 First Nations communities in British Columbia?
+To learn more about First Nations cultures, practices, language, names, and terminology in B.C., follow the links below:

 BC Parks' partnerships with First Nations